FLEXIY0/github-vault-sync-plus/README.md

 A: No. The plugin runs entirely on your device and connects directly to your own GitHub account.
 There is no intermediate server.

 **Q: What happens if I edit the same file on two offline devices?**
-A: When both devices come online, MultiSync detects the conflict and shows you the resolution modal.
+A: When both devices come online, the plugin detects the conflict and shows you the resolution modal.

 **Q: Can I use this with an existing vault that already has files?**
 A: Yes.
 On first connection, the plugin pushes all your existing files to the new GitHub repo.